Previous Page Next Page

 9222 Alleged Perpetrator

-RCCI defines an alleged perpetrator as a person who meets the following conditions:
+RCCI defines an alleged perpetrator (AP) as a person who meets both of the following criteria:

-• Works under the auspices of the residential care operation for which DFPS has jurisdiction to investigate.
+• Works under the auspices of a residential care operation that DFPS has jurisdiction to investigate.

 • Any employee or volunteer of the operation.